Emkay360/StegHub_DevOps-Cloud_Engineering/DeveOps_Tooling_Website/Project.md

 ```
  - Verify that Apache files and directories are available on the web server in ```/var/www``` and on the NFS server ```/mnt/apps```.
  - If you see the same files, it means NFS is mounted correctly.
 Create a new file ```touch test.txt``` from one server and check if it is accessible from other web servers.

+- __Configure Database Connection for the Website:__

+  - Update the website's configuration to connect to the database (in /var/www/html/functions.php file).